gurshankaile206/BlazorBattles/README.md

 11:33: dowloading Visual Studio (not visual studio code ) 12:34: still downloading Blazor Web Assembly
 1:40: Finally got first Blazor Web Assembly application running (I will have to switch commits to that file since I had to build a new project using Visual Studio Community)
+2:13: Watching a tutorial to understand how BlazorWebAssembly Client and Server controllers interact